Home Repair and Do It Yourself Tips from the Natural Handyman

 Why would I want to purchase one?

-This moisture can cause mildew growth and damage to furniture of all types, photos, carpets, and virtually anything except the dog.
+This moisture can cause mildew and mold growth, which can cause permanent damage to furniture of all types, photos, carpets, and virtually anything except the dog.
 It is a sad fact that every year people unknowingly destroy their valuable possessions by not taking steps to lower the level of moisture in their basement's air.

 How big a dehumidifier should I buy?